reggert/reb4s/README.md

 **reb4j** currently provides two API's: one in Java and one in Scala.
 They each function in roughly the same way.
 However, the Scala API takes advantage of several language features of Scala to make its use easier and more readable when invoked from Scala code.
 The Scala API depends only upon the standard Scala library.
 The Java API depends upon the [Functional Java](http://functionaljava.org) library in order to achieve some performance optimizations and make use of functional idioms.

 As a quick example, here's one way to use **reb4j** to describe a pattern that validates the format of a dotted decimal IP address (ensuring that each octet is a decimal value between 0 and 255) and extracts the octets.
-First, using the Java API:
+First, using the Java API (imports omitted for clarity):

 	final Pattern pattern = dottedDecimalIPAddress.toPattern();
 	String input = "10.10.1.204";